-Avadon 2's graphics needs are modest, but they might put some strain on older machines.
-Fortunately, Avadon 2 has been tested and shown to run properly on even relatively old machines.
+Avadon 3's graphics needs are modest, but they might put some strain on older machines.
+Fortunately, Avadon 3 has been tested and shown to run properly on even relatively old machines.
 However, some steps might be necessary to help it to run better on older hardware.

-To see how quickly Avadon 2 is running, load a saved game, press Shift-D, enter "fps", and press return.
+To see how quickly Avadon 3 is running, load a saved game, press Shift-D, enter "fps", and press return.
 The FPS (frames of animation drawn per second) will appear in the upper left hand corner.
 That number should be at least in the teens to give a good playing experience.

-If Avadon 2 is running slowly, try these steps:
+If Avadon 3 is running slowly, try these steps:

 - 1. Run as few other programs as possible in the background.
 Quit web browsers and other unneeded applications.
 This frees up memory and computing power. - 2.
 If you are using Windows, download and install the newest version of your video card drivers.
 This step is especially important if you are running a newer version of the Windows operating system. - 3.
-An excellent way to make Avadon 2 faster is to reduce the size of the play area.
+An excellent way to make Avadon 3 faster is to reduce the size of the play area.
 On the Video Mode window that comes up when you launch the game, choose to play in a window and then select a small size for the window.
 Alternately, run the game, select Settings on the title screen, and set Game Area Size to Small. - 4.
 You can turn down the graphics detail, which can result in dramatic speed increases.
 Run the game, select Settings on the title screen, and set Graphics to Draw Partial or Minimal detail.

-I Have a Big Monitor, and Avadon 2 Doesn't Fill All Of It.
+I Have a Big Monitor, and Avadon 3 Doesn't Fill All Of It.
 How Can I Change This?

-If you want Avadon 2 to always take up your full monitor, run the game, select Settings on the title screen, and set Game Area Size to Whole Window.
+Avadon 3 can support a large play area, but it's not unlimited.
+If you want Avadon 3 to take up as much space as it can, run the game, select Settings on the title screen, and set Game Area Size to Whole Window.